 Cameron Gibson has qualified for two Olympic Games (Athens 2004 and Beijing 2008) and two Commonwealth Games (Manchester 2002 and Melbourne 2006).
 He won bronze at the Melbourne Commonwealth Games in the 200m backstroke and in the medley relay at the world short course championships in 2008.
 In Beijing he produced a superb 47.00s anchor leg as the medley relay team of Daniel Bell, fellow Westlaker Glenn Snyders, Corney Swanepoel and Gibson finished fifth in the final, the first time New Zealand had qualified for an Olympic final in a relay.
 Cameron is a Board member of Auckland Swimming and the New Zealand Swimmers Federation.
 Glenn Snyders is currently the NZ breast stroke champion.
 Cameron Stanley, another Westlaker twice set a NZ record for the 200m backstroke (breaking his own record in December 2008).
 Cameron has represented New Zealand at the World University Games, Oceania, and Trans-Tasman competitions.
 He is currently ranked 3rd in New Zealand in the 200 backstroke and 4th in the 100 backstroke and is currently the New Zealand Open Record holder for the 200 backstroke short course.
 He aims to represent New Zealand at the Commonwealth Games and Olympic Games in the future.

-Students who would like to swim for Westlake should bring their official times for long and short courses at the beginning of the school year as competition begins early February.
+Students who want to swim for Westlake should bring their official times for long and short courses at the beginning of the school year as competition begins early February.

 Teacher in charge: Mrs T Houzet